This article looks at how to debug a containerized Django App in Visual Studio Code (VS Code).

 configuration that we previously created is selected.
 Click the play button to start the debugging session.

-We should now be able to get to the breakpoint and start debugging the Django app running inside the Docker container.
+You should now be able to get to the breakpoint and start debugging the Django app running inside the Docker container.

 Conclusion